freshsqueezed/mammothgql/README.md

 Mammoth GQL enables the ability to add middleware that lets you run your GraphQL server as part of an app built with Express, one of the most popular web frameworks for Node.

-First, install MammothGQL Middlewate, the JavaScript implementation of the core GraphQL algorithms, Express, and two common Express middleware packages:
+First, install MammothGQL Middleware, the JavaScript implementation of the core GraphQL algorithms, Express, and two common Express middleware packages:

 ```
 npm install @afreshsqueezed/mammothgql graphql @graphql-tools/schema express cors